The Health Insurance Exchanges Explained: A Complete Unbiased Guide to the ObamaCare Health Insurance Marketplace.

 Marketplace Open Enrollment

 Your State’s marketplace is only open during each years annual open enrollment period.
-You won’t be able to get coverage that helps you avoid the fee or change plans outside of open enrollment regardless of whether you shop for health insurance inside or outside the marketplace.
+You won’t be able to get coverage that qualifies for cost assistance outside of open enrollment unless you qualify for a special enrollment period.
 The marketplace is also the only way to get cost assistance.

 Insurance is only sold during open enrollment.
 Don’t wait to sign up for the marketplace!
 Find your state’s marketplace now.